ecmwf/metview-python/docs/api/icon/flextra_prepare.rst

     :type flextra_input_file: str

     :param flextra_fc_mars_expver: The MARS experiment identifier of the forecast fields.
-The default value is 1 (operational forecast).
+The default value is "1" (operational forecast).
-    :type flextra_fc_mars_expver: str
+    :type flextra_fc_mars_expver: str, default: "1"

     :param flextra_an_mars_expver: The MARS experiment identifier of the analysis fields.
-The default value is 1 (operational analysis).
+The default value is "1" (operational analysis).
-    :type flextra_an_mars_expver: str
+    :type flextra_an_mars_expver: str, default: "1"

     :param flextra_date: Specifies the run date of the forecast.
 Available when ``flextra_prepare_mode`` is Forecast.